1954 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1954 DDR FS-801

-The Doubled Die Reverse variety shows hub doubling on Monticello and surrounding inscriptions.
-Doubled dies form when the hub makes two impressions on the die at slightly different angles during the die-making process.
-The doubling creates a shadow effect that becomes visible under magnification, with the strongest doubling typically found on specific design elements.
+The Doubled Die Reverse (DDR) variety shows hub doubling on Monticello and surrounding inscriptions.
+Doubled dies form when the hub makes two impressions on the die at slightly different angles during the die-making process, creating a shadow effect visible under magnification.
+On this variety, doubling appears most prominently on the building’s architectural details and the word “MONTICELLO.”

 1954-S DDR FS-801 Price/Grade Chart